Almaty Uncovered: Your Ultimate Guide to Kazakhstan’s Jewel

 Mid-range

-A modern well equipt apartment that features a microwave, a dining area, a flat-screen TV, and a private bathroom with shower and slippers.
+A modern well-equipped apartment that features a microwave, a dining area, a flat-screen TV, and a private bathroom with shower and slippers.
 Some units feature a terrace and/or a balcony with city or inner courtyard views.

 High-end

 A luxury hotel located in the heart of the city that offers stunning views of the surrounding mountains.
-The hotel features spacious rooms and suites, an indoor pool, a spa, and several restaurants and bars.
+It’s the Ritz, so it goes without saying that it’s one of the best places to stay in Almaty.

 Hotel Kazakhstan is an iconic Almaty hotel that offers comfortable rooms and suites with panoramic views of the city.
-The hotel features several restaurants and bars including an excellent rooftop bar, a fitness centre, and a sauna.
+It’s a great area to stay in Almaty.

 Almaty Guide: How to Get to Almaty